Well, Kaitlyn, you’ve done it now.

 At this point in the novels, poor Harry has been put through the wringer several times, up to and including actual torture, and it seriously shows.
 Plus he (minor spoiler) picked up a nasty scar on his face that he keeps reminding us of.
 The cover illustrations of the novels portray him as dark and more or less permanently encrusted with gunk.
 Consequently, I was rather surprised to find an unscarred, very young, and far more handsome Harry than I was expecting in these illustrations.
 When we play the game of are-you-hot-or-are-you-just-tall, this Harry is both, and how.
 Unfortunately, as we’ve rewound the clock to Storm Front Harry, a solid 10 years in the past of Skin Game Harry, we’ve also undone much of his progress on his notorious sexism.
 Harry suffers from a persistent need to save women, even when they’ve asked him not to (he gets his comeuppance for this more than once), and though in more recent books he’s improved this was long ago.
 That said, in order for him to grow to a better place as a character, he had to start somewhere.
 But it is jarring to jump from the (marginally) more enlightened, heavily bescarred, substantially leveled-up Harry of “now” back in time to the blatantly sexist, surprisingly handsome, wee baby wizard of the beginning.

-Format: graphic novel.
-Genre: fantasy, detective.
+Traditional genre: graphic novel if you must, but the story is fantasy.
+Setting: fantasy.
+Story genre: adventure, specfic, Format: graphic novel.
 Rating: 3/3, and tragically the TV adaptation wasn’t very good

 This might be the best book I’ve read so far this year.
 Briefly, Myfanwy Thomas wakes up surrounded by dead bodies, that she presumably killed, and has to figure out who she is and why they want her dead (no spoiler, this is literally page 1).
 She quickly deduces, thanks to her hypercompetent pre-amnesia self’s Letters To Future Me, that she’s got superpowers and also basically singlehandedly runs the supernatural equivalent of MI5, and that one of the other top ranking people is the one who tried to kill her.
 These are people who have, for example, the ability to exude poison gas from his every pore, and having four bodies.
 Yep, there’s a character who has one mind controlling four bodies simultaneously.
 This is as bizarre as you imagine, and every implication is thought out and incorporated.